 Background to stalking and cyberstalking

 A study of 50 stalkers by the Royal Free Hospital and University College Medical School, London, found that women are much more likely to be stalked and attacked by a former sexual partner than by a stranger.
-Stalking has become Britain's fastest growing crime with over 4000 prosecutions under the Protection From Harassment Act each year.
-The UK's first national anti-stalking police unit was authorised by Home Secretary Jack Straw in January 2000 to tackle the growing behaviour of stalking.
+After the Anti-Stalking Police Unit was introduced in 2000, stalking became Britain's fastest growing crime with over 4000 prosecutions.
+The UK's Crown Prosecution Service has a section defining the illegality of stalking and harassment.

 US crime statistics show that 1 in 12 women will be stalked in their lifetime, as will 1 in 45 men.
 At any one time, approximately 1 million women and around 375,000 men are the target of stalking in America.
 Los Angeles, home of Hollywood, is the stalking capital of the world.
 But it's not just famous people who get stalked.
 The majority of stalking cases involve ordinary people.